intelie/gitbook-drilling/collector/protocols/modbus.md

 ## Configuring connection for Modbus sources

-**ModBus** in LiveRig Collector can be accessed by two kinds of transport (TCP or Serial) and its parameter can be configured as follow:
+**Modbus** in LiveRig Collector can be accessed by two kinds of transport (TCP or Serial) and its parameter can be configured as follow:

 ```
 {protocol type}:{transport}://{endpoint:{port}|device}?{options}